-All children under 12 traveling alone are considered unaccompanied minors and their transport in TAP requires certain rules.
+All children under 12 years of age travelling alone are considered unaccompanied minors.

 To book a flight for a child aged under 12 travelling alone, please contact our Contact Center or your nearest TAP Office.
 This type of booking cannot be made online as it requires special procedures.

 These new procedures for Unaccompanied Minors apply to all bookings made from 24 August 2015.

 At the request of the child's parents or legal guardians, TAP can provide an escort for children aged from 3 months to 4 years (inclusive) travelling alone, at the request of their parents or legal guardians, under the following circumstances:

 - When booking, mention which language the child speaks.

 - Babies aged under 3 months will not be accepted.
 Minors must be accompanied to the airport and during check-in and customs formalities by their parents, legal guardians or someone authorised by them and stay at the airport until the flight departs.